TrayambkeshPrajapati/Power-BI-Dashboard-HR/README.md

 - Employee count by department
 - Employee distribution by position
 - Workforce demographics
-- Employee tenure analysis
+- Employees by Citizenship analysis
-- Location-based workforce insights
+- Employees by Race

 ---